koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 Once you've successfully set up the hk-svcs-bridge on your Linux system, integrating it with your iPhone is a straightforward process.
 Begin by opening the Home app on your iPhone.
-Tap on the '+' icon located at the top right corner and select "Add Accessory." and select the Bridge and use the `pairing_code` to add it.
+Tap on the '+' icon located at the top right corner and select "Add Accessory.".

+{{< image src="setup.webp" >}}

+Since the bridge does not have a code to scan, tap "_More options_" and then select it.
+In my case it is called "Raspberry Py".
+Then you must insert the PIN code as the value in the config file as `pairing_code` to add it.
+The rest of the steps is easy to follow.
+Here is a short video:

+{{< youtube VMLYLQUh-rk >}}

 After finishing the setup, this configuration will introduce two buttons in the Home app: one for _NGINX_ and another for the _Media Server_.